 Custodial credit risk - investments is the risk that an entity will not be able to recover the value of an investment or collateral securities that are in the possession of an outside party if the counterparty to the transaction fails.
-MTASC's investment and deposit policy requires that all custodial investments be registered or insured in MTASC's name and held in the custody of the bank or the bank's trust department.
-MTASC requires that all repurchase agreements be limited to obligations of the United States of America or obligations whose principal and interest are fully guaranteed, or insured by the United States of America.
-As of December 31, 2016 and 2015, MTASC's investments, with maturities of less than one year, were in compliance with the investment and deposit policy as follows:
+The Corporation's investment and deposit policy requires that all custodial investments be registered or insured in the Corporation's name and held in the custody of the bank or the bank's trust department.
+The Corporation requires that all repurchase agreements be limited to obligations of the United States of America or obligations whose principal and interest are fully guaranteed, or insured by the United States of America.